Find out what you can do as a parent to help your child’s development.

 5. Use what you have at and near your home

-6. Let your child help with household tasks
+6. Let your child join in and help as much as they can with household tasks

 Cleaning, cooking, fixing.
 If they can’t help, they can watch you and you can tell them what you are doing.
 If you have older children, they may be able to help by talking with and/or entertaining younger siblings.

 At the end of each day, think of one particularly positive thing that you and your child have achieved and enjoyed that day.
-Tell them, talk about it and record it in some way, celebrate it.
+Tell them, talk about it and record it in some way and celebrate it.

 For more information and advice on parenting, visit:

 Keep in touch with your Health Visitor.
 They are here to help you and your family.

 Anne Marie McKigney, Consultant Child Psychologist, Aneurin Bevan

 Dr Heather Payne, Consultant Paediatrician, Senior Medical Officer for

 Maternal & Child Health, Welsh Government.